 Herbert River district grower Frank Russo is determined to prove the critics wrong and says farmers of his generation are embracing best management practices.

 Former CANEGROWERS Chairman Paul Schembri says there is no doubt that cane growers want a healthy and sustainable industry and a healthy and sustainable reef.

 “This is our environment as much as it is any Australian’s.
 We are committed to playing our part to ensuring its future.
 We have a good story to tell and we need to be proactive in ensuring that the community understands we are making headway towards environmental sustainability,” Paul said.

 “CANEGROWERS believes regulation is a blunt instrument that supports minimum standards of compliance at the expense of fostering a culture of innovation and excellence.

-With 300 growers now accredited, encompassing 18 per cent of the state’s sugarcane farm land, Paul believes ‘critical mass’ is not far off with the tipping point in sight for growers to see Smartcane BMP as a normal part of their farming practice.
+As of January 2021, 608 growers are now accredited, encompassing 132,987 hectares.
+Paul believes growers now see Smartcane BMP as a normal part of their farming practice.

 An independent evaluation of the Smartcane BMP program revealed that more than half of all program participants reported a change in practice relating to nutrient, chemical and/or irrigation management and linked this to improved efficiency, and reduced losses of nutrients and chemicals.

-CANEGROWERS CEO Dan Galligan says the high levels of engagement in government reef programs and the fact that more than two-thirds of the state's cane farming area is now benchmarked in the Smartcane BMP program, clearly shows that growers are working hard to care for their environment, while also making gains for their bottom line.
+CANEGROWERS CEO Dan Galligan says the high levels of engagement in government reef programs and the fact that over 35% of Queensland's cane area is managed by Smartcane BMP accredited growers, clearly shows that growers are working hard to care for their environment, while also making gains for their bottom line.

 “When growers, government and the science community work together, there is no doubt we can achieve our common goal of ensuring that farming beside the reef can be sustainable and provide a future for generations to come,” Dan said.